mdn/content/files/en-us/web/html/element/input/index.md

 - [`autocapitalize`](/en-US/docs/Web/HTML/Global_attributes/autocapitalize)

-  - : The `autocapitalize` attribute is used in mobile browsers to control how textual form elements are automatically capitalized.
-It specifies whether letters in the input field should be automatically capitalized and if so, in what manner.
-This attribute does not affect input types `url`, `email`, or `password`, where autocapitalization is never enabled.
+  - : The `autocapitalize` attribute controls whether text entered into input fields is automatically capitalized on mobile browsers and, if so, in what manner.
+This attribute does not affect the `url`, `email`, or `password` input types, where autocapitalization is never enabled.
 The possible values are:

     - `none` or `off`
-      - : Do not automatically capitalize any text
+      - : Do not automatically capitalize any text.
     - `sentences` or `on`
       - : Automatically capitalize the first character of each sentence.
     - `words`